VK Karlovarsko

-Volejbalový Klub ČEZ Karlovarsko or simply VK ČEZ Karlovarsko, is a professional men's volleyball club located in Karlovy Vary that competes in Extraliga, the top flight of Czech volleyball, and the CEV Champions League at the international level.
+Volejbalový Klub ČEZ Karlovarsko or simply VK ČEZ Karlovarsko, is a professional men's volleyball club located in Karlovy Vary that competes in Extraliga, the top flight of Czech volleyball and CEV Champions League at the international level.

 The club was founded in 2014 and made its debut in the Czech Extraliga the same year.
 Despite the club's short history they have won 3 national titles and 2 SuperCups in less than 10 years.